mc1017/Music-Synthesiser/readme.md

 Resource 1: Description of Resource 1
 Resource 2: Description of Resource 2
 The tasks follow a strict order when acquiring and releasing resources, which prevents circular wait and eliminates the possibility of deadlock.

+### Shared Data Structures

+There are the following shared variables between tasks:
+- A mutex that protects the shared data structure that represents the state of the keys on the matrix keypad.
+-  A mutex that protects the variables used to calculate the minimum and maximum values of the waveform output.
+- A mutex that protects the variable used to set the rotation of a knob that controls the output voltage.
+- A mutex that protects the variable used to set the step size for sampling the waveform output.
+- A mutex that protects the CAN message buffer used for receiving messages over the CAN bus.